 Tell Me Why retains Dontnod’s trademark air of earnest whimsy.
 The twins imagined themselves as goblins back when they were kids; a fantasy whose accompanying storybook they illustrated with colourful sketches and tales of adventure alongside animal companions.
 Naturally their unhinged mother was also devoted to the act, encouraging their creative stories during warm chats around the fireplace and creating elaborate puzzles for the twins to solve.
 It’s all wildly wholesome of course, and it builds a solid foundation for the detective work to come.

 The same supernatural elements that characterised Life is Strange are introduced almost nonchalantly.
-Early on we discover the twins possess a telepathic bond that they leverage when interrogating suspects and analysing leads.
-The gameplay implications are slight; more important is how those powers tie the two characters together, with the game’s primary question asking how the twins will reconcile after a decade of separation.
+Early on we discover the twins possess a telepathic bond which they exploit when interrogating suspects and analysing leads.
+The gameplay implications are slight; more important is how those powers tie the two characters together.
+The game’s primary question asks how the twins will reconcile after a decade of separation.
 Will their reunion draw them closer together or ultimately split them apart?
 These decisions don’t create hugely divergent paths, but they do influence the ending you’ll see when all is said and done.

 Tell Me Why tracks your plot choices across three lengthy chapters.
 Players can feel the sting of consequence early, and it’s a facet they’ll appreciate more when comparing their choices against the end-of-chapter percentages which show what other players said or did in the same situation.
 The stats suggest I was way more willing to create conflict than the majority, but I suspect at least one of these totals was glitched on PC considering it once put me in the lower zero percent of players!
 It feels like that Calculon double-checking his paperwork situation.
 Is this thing rigged or what?

 Although, not every choice is life-threateningly huge.
-I spent way too long deciding between candy or chips when buying one of the twins a treat from the local store, for instance.
+I spent way too long deciding on some of them.
+(Like choosing between candy or chips when buying one of the twins a treat from the local store.)
 The game has a slower pace similar to Life is Strange 2, minus the broader scope.
 That aspect is crucial.
-Crazy stuff does not happen every five minutes here.
-It’s only a 0.3 on the David Lynch scale this time around, but the same influence can still be felt in some places; especially as it relates to Delos Crossing; the quiet and seemingly cheerful town that’s nevertheless bursting at the seams with people’s dirty little secrets.
+Crazy stuff doesn’t happen every five minutes here.
+It’s only a 0.3 on the David Lynch scale this time around, but the same influence is still felt in some places; especially as it relates to Delos Crossing; the quiet and seemingly cheerful town that’s nevertheless bursting at the seams with people’s dirty little secrets.

-The narrative is rarely heavy-handed as it explores themes like homosexuality, anxiety and emotional closure; beats that are uncommonly explored in video game form.
-Tell Me Why makes strong use of flashbacks to delve into some of this stuff, though it doesn’t have quite the same visual impact as the developers’ previous works.
+The narrative is rarely heavy-handed as it explores themes like homosexuality, anxiety, and emotional closure.
+Tell Me Why makes strong use of flashbacks to delve into some of this stuff, though it doesn’t have quite the same visual impact as the developer’s previous works.